HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 As AI-powered search engines, chatbots, and conversational assistants continue to expand their reach, structured data plays a pivotal role in enhancing content discoverability and contextual understanding across these platforms.
 Key examples include:

-- **AI Search Engines**: Platforms like **Bing Chat** and **Google AI Overview** utilize structured data not only to train their language models but also to deliver contextually rich and accurate responses.
-By leveraging structured data, these systems can interpret complex relationships between datasets, improve search relevance, and enable users to seamlessly navigate interconnected datasets (<a hreflang="en" href="https://research.google/blog/relationships-are-complicated-an-analysis-of-relationships-between-datasets-on-the-web/">source</a>).
+- **AI Search Engines**: Platforms like Bing Chat and Google AI Overview utilize structured data not only to train their language models but also to deliver contextually rich and accurate responses.
+By leveraging structured data, these systems can interpret complex relationships between datasets, improve search relevance, and enable users to seamlessly navigate interconnected datasets (<a hreflang="en" href="https://research.google/blog/relationships-arecomplicated-an-analysis-of-relationships-between-datasets-on-the-web/">source</a>).

 These capabilities demonstrate structured data's evolving role in not only improving discoverability but also in enhancing AI systems’ ability to interpret and act on relationships between data, thereby creating richer and more useful user experiences.

-This diversification highlights structured data's growing role in facilitating **data interoperability**, **social trust**, **regulatory compliance**, and **AI-driven content discovery**.
+This diversification highlights structured data's growing role in facilitating data interoperability, social trust, regulatory compliance, and AI-driven content discovery.
 By enabling systems to understand and act on complex relationships between data, structured data lays the foundation for richer, more intelligent digital experiences.

 ## Structured data in the age of AI and machine learning

 The rise of generative AI and advanced machine learning has further underscored the importance of structured data:

-- **Fact validation**: Structured data provides a **parsable** source for AI systems, enabling them to efficiently extract, interpret, and validate information.
+- **Fact validation**: Structured data provides a parsable source for AI systems, enabling them to efficiently extract, interpret, and validate information.
 This helps:
   - **Combat misinformation**: AI can cross-reference structured data with other trusted sources to validate facts.
   - **Improve content understanding**: By offering clear entity definitions and relationships, structured data supports nuanced interpretation of complex topics.
   - **Enhance user experiences**: Structured data allows AI systems, such as chatbots and voice assistants, to deliver accurate and context-rich responses to user queries.